Mahima Makwana: Television (2009-2020)

-Films
+Films and web series (2017–present)

 In 2017, Makwana made her film debut with Telugu Movie Venkatapuram.

-In September 2019, Makwana appeared as Natasha in the short film titled Take 2.
+In 2019, Makwana appeared as Natasha in the short film titled Take 2.
 Take 2 was officially selected and premiered at the 10th Jagran Film Festival 2019, 10th Zumba film festival, and Asian Film Festival, Los Angeles, Hollywood.
 Take 2 won 'BEST FOREIGN FILM' at the Real-time film festival, Nigeria, 2020 and 'best festival themed film'.
 In 2019, Makwana made her digital debut with Rangbaaz Season 2 as Chiku.
 In 2020, Makwana appeared in a web show Flesh as Zoya.

-In March 2021, Makwana was seen in a Tollywood-Hollywood flick Mosagallu which stars Kajal Agarwal, Vishnu Manchu and Suniel Shetty.
+In 2021, Makwana was seen in a Tollywood-Hollywood flick Mosagallu which stars Kajal Agarwal, Vishnu Manchu and Suniel Shetty.

 In December 2020, Makwana was cast as the female lead in the movie Antim: The Final Truth opposite Aayush Sharma.
-Antim: The Final Truth was realised on 26 November 2021 and received mixed to positive reviews from critics.
+Antim: The Final Truth was released on 26 November 2021 and received mixed to positive reviews from critics.
 Bollywood Hungama wrote that she, "makes a confident debut and is memorable in the scene where she blasts Aayush."
+In 2023, Makwana played Devika, an urbane, social media manager in Nitesh Tiwari's Tumse Na Ho Payega.
+Grace Cyrill of India Today wrote, "Mahima Makwana's character has a very trendy job of as a social media manager for celebrities.
+The actress has done a great job with her performance."
+While Dhaval Roy of Times Of India wrote, she "effortlessly essays her character as a practical young woman who doesn't compromise on settling for a boyfriend who is not up to her standard, even if it means being in and out of relationships."

+In 2024, Makwana played Mahika Nandy in the Dharma Productions series Showtime co-starring Naseeruddin Shah and Emran Hashmi.

+Mudit Bhatnagar of Times Now writes She "makes you root for her with her confident yet grounded performance."
+Similarly, Chirag Sehgal of News18 India says, she brings "simplicity to her character" and that her "performance looks very natural".

+Bollywood Hungama says, "Makwana creates a strong position for herself in the presence of the stalwarts and proves that she is the right fit for the role."